Judge unseals docs in gay bar shooting suspect's past case

 An attorney for Aldrich’s mother argued that unsealing the case would increase the likelihood that Laura Voepel would suffer harm harassment, intimidation or retaliation.

-Aldrich’s attorneys told the judge they would be filing a contempt of court motion against the sheriff’s office over an AP story that detailed what was in some of the sealed documents.
+Aldrich’s attorneys told the judge the defense filed a contempt of court motion against the sheriff’s office over an AP story that detailed what was in some of the sealed documents.
 The documents were obtained by Colorado Springs TV station KKTV and verified as authentic to the AP by a law enforcement official who was not authorized to discuss the sealed case and kept anonymous.
 Judge Chittum did not rule on the motion but said she would not let it hold up her decision about unsealing the case.

+The Associated Press verified a copy of the sealed documents with a law enforcement official that described Aldrich telling frightened grandparents of firearms and bomb-making material in their basement, vowing not to allow them to interfere in plans to kill on a mass scale.

+Aldrich then pointed a Glock handgun at the grandparents as they pleaded for their lives and said, “You guys die today … I’m loaded and ready.”

 Credit: Uncredited